 • How To Properly Hold A Boom Pole And Microphone

 What is a stereo microphone?
 A stereo mic is a microphone designed with at least two capsules in a stereo configuration.
 Analog stereo mics output two (or more) mono signals (one from each capsule) that must be panned properly for the intended stereo image.
-Digital stereo mics tend to configure the stereo signal within mic before the output.
+Digital stereo mics tend to configure the stereo signal within the mic before the output.

 For more information on stereo microphones, check out my article Do Microphones Output Mono Or Stereo Signals?